-(1) One condition for being granted a reduction in the excise duty is that the Norwegian Climate and Pollution Agency or an accredited laboratory, cf. Section 5-12, has given its approval for the production or removal method which reduces the SO2 emission.
-This statement shall express the degree of the reduced SO2 emission that is expected during the production or removal method.

-(2) The undertaking shall notify the Customs Region without delay concerning any changes in production or removal methods.
-A new statement from the Climate and Pollution Agency or an accredited laboratory must then be granted according to the rules of paragraph one above.
-(3) When mineral oil is being used, the undertaking must carry out measurements of the extent of the sulphur emission reductions, at least once every fiscal quarter.
-An exception may granted for the quarterly measurements in cases where one can document that a fixed proportion of the used products' sulphur content is bound up in the production process.

-0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004, previously Section 3-7-6) and of 7 December 2010 no. 1552 (coming into force on 1 January 2011).
+- (1) One condition for being granted a reduction in the excise duty is that the Norwegian Environmental Agency or an accredited laboratory, cf. Section 5-12, has given its approval for the production or removal method which reduces the $SO_2$ emission.
+This statement shall express the degree of the reduced $SO_2$ emission that is expected during the production or removal method. - (2) The undertaking shall notify the Customs Region without delay concerning any changes in production or removal methods.
+A new statement from the Environmental Agency or an accredited laboratory must then be granted according to the rules of paragraph one above. - (3) When mineral oil is being used, the undertaking must carry out measurements of the extent of the sulphur emission reductions, at least once every fiscal quarter.
+An exception may granted for the quarterly measurements in cases where one can document that a fixed proportion of the used products' sulphur content is bound up in the production process. - 0 Amended by the regulations of 12 December 2003 no. 1533 (coming into force on 1 January 2004, previously Section 3-7-6), of 7 December 2010 no. 1552 (coming into force on 1 January 2011) and of 15 March 2013 no. 284 (coming into force on 1 July 2013).